anicholls35/Obscura-Flutter/README.md

 ***For aid in using this GitHub repo, please read the guidelines in the wiki section.
 There you'll also find useful links to aid in the development process***

 # Obscura Change-log
+### 12th Febuary 2021
+1. Created settings page
+2. Allowed custom colours to be passed to AppBar
+3. Allowed User Profile to be a back button in AppBar
+4. Enabled Settings page route in nav bar
+5. Changed Camera Icon on nav bar
+6. Created setting choice card widget
+7. Allow navigation page to be passed to setting choice widget for navigation

 ### 8th February 2021
 1. Completed Post/Following/Followers page
 2. Implement a nested scroll view and shared tab controller